 the Service has been validated by the Access Seeker (or deemed to have been validated by the Access Seeker if the Maximum Validation Time has lapsed); and

 the Service is ready for service and the Access Seeker will be invoiced accordingly.

-SE means NBNETCo BSC(c), the holder of a Fixed Telecommunications Infrastruture Network License.
+RO Effective Date means the date on which the Authority granted its approval of the Reference Offer (or any amendments or modifications thereto) or issued an order having the same effect following submission of the draft Reference Offer (or any amendments or modifications thereto) to the Authority for their review.

-SE License means the Fixed Telecommunications Infrastructure Network License granted to the SE on 2 June 2019 by the Regulator, pursuant to the requirements of Article 40(bis)(a) of the Law.
+BNET License means the Fixed Telecommunications Infrastructure Network License granted to BNET on 2 June 2019 by the Regulator, pursuant to the requirements of Article 40(bis)(a) of the Law.

 Security means any security reasonably required by the Access Provider in accordance with the Supply Terms.
 The form of security may include a bank guarantee, a letter of credit, security over a bank deposit or a parent company guarantee, provided that the form of security selected is acceptable to the Access Provider, such acceptance not to be unreasonably withheld or delayed.

-Service means a Service the Access Provider is required to supply to Licensed Operators under the SE License issued pursuant to the requirements of Article 29 and Article 40(bis)(a) of the Law, and as further described in the relevant Service Description in Schedule 6 (Service Descriptions) of the Reference Offer.
+Service means a service that the Access Provider is obliged to supply to the Licensed Operators under the BNET License issued pursuant to the requirements of Article 29 and Article 40(bis)(a) of the Law.
+As of the RO Effective Date, such Service is described in the relevant Service Description in Schedule 6 (Service Descriptions) of the Reference Offer.
+A Service may also result from a New Service Request, which was implemented by the Access Provider using the process described in Annex 1 to the Main Body of the Reference Offer.

 Service Commencement Date means, for each Service Request for a Service, the date of successful implementation and notified handover of the Service by the Access Provider to the Access Seeker.

 Service Credit (SC) means an amount payable by the Access Provider to the Access Seeker for a failure to meet a Service Level.
 In relation to a single Service Credit, it means that amount represented by 1% of the MRC.

+Service Credit Claim means Access Seeker’s request to the Access Provider in writing for a Service Level Penalty expressed in Service Credit that is based on the Access Provider’s breach of a particular Service Level as described in Schedule 7 (Service Levels), and which is accompanied by reasonable supporting evidence of such breach.

 Service Description means the description, terms and procedures and other matters relevant to a particular Service and which are set out in Schedule 6 (Service Descriptions) of the Reference Offer.